On the Weight Spectrum of Rate-Compatible Polar Codes: Number of minimum-weight codewords in QUP and Wang-Liu shortened polar codes

 \subsection{Number of minimum-weight codewords in QUP polar codes}

 Building upon Lemma \ref{lemma2}, we derive the weight spectrum of $T_P(f, X_i)$ after puncturing.
-Next, we prove that a minimum-weight codeword after puncturing must also be a minimum-weight codeword under the mother code length, i.e., belong to $T_P(f, X_i)$.
+Next, we prove that a minimum-weight codeword after puncturing must also be a minimum-weight codeword at the mother code length, that is, it belongs to $T_P(f, X_i)$.